SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 For more information of the model, see the [SRM](https://semiceu.github.io/uri.semic.eu-generated/SRM/releases/1.0.0/)

+## Architecture

+The enricher is based on:
+- FastAPI to trigger its own execution and to trigger 3 main API: synonyms, classify and translate.
+- Prefect to create a flow of 3 respective tasks (synonyms, classify and translate), that fetch the data from Virtuoso, calls the respective API and store the new data in Virtuoso

+See the [architecture](enricher_architecture.png) for better understanding.

 ## Setup

 The environment is completely based on Python 3 that should be setup.